HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 !!!note
     To revert to the default editor toolbar, run the task that is named `remove-wcm-ephox-editor-custom-configuration` on the primary node only.

 **Beginning with HCL Digital Experience Container Update CF182,**, the updated Textbox.io Rich Text editor is deployed out-of-the-box for HCL DX 9.5 Containers.
-When deployed in supported Kubernetes environments, a ConfigEngine must be required to be run before the Textbox.io editor application will work correctly (i.e. before for selecting the Advanced editor for use in Web Content Manager.
+When deployed in supported Kubernetes environments, a ConfigEngine task is required to be run before the Textbox.io editor application will work correctly (i.e. before for selecting the Advanced editor for use in Web Content Manager.

 ## Reverting to the EditLive! editor version 7 toolbar